wPlachno/frontmatter-edits/README.md

 Without this flag, frontmat assumes the user is interested only in the files in the working directory.
 This flag allows you to edit frontmatter of markdown files in a different location.

-When combined with target arguments (specific files), the target files are assumed to be in the working directory, not this specified directory.
+When combined with target arguments (specific files), the target files act as a filter of the files in the correct directory.

 ## TODO:

-- Make target files respect the directory flag, and change the `The Directory Flag` section of this file.
 - Test thoroughly, particularly:
   - Mode: Show
   - Mode: Add